What is an Australian SME? Learn How These Businesses Shape Australia’s Financial Landscape

 Challenge #1.
 Limited Access to Financing

 Securing capital remains one of the biggest challenges for Australian SMEs.
 Many small businesses struggle to qualify for traditional bank loans due to a lack of collateral or an insufficient credit history.
-Startups and early-stage businesses are particularly vulnerable.
+Banks are a primary source of funding for SMEs, but startups and early-stage businesses are particularly vulnerable and may also consider private lenders, government grants, and alternative financiers.

 As a result, alternative small business financing options have become popular.